espanso/espanso/docs/src/ch04-03-creating-a-release.md

 for example `git tag v2.2.2` and `git push origin v2.2.2`

-4) Auca needs to build the software (only him can sign the executables)
+4) Run the `create-release-draft.yml` workflow.
+Even though the CI is able to build the mac executables, only Auca can sign the executables, so this step in the workflow is commented out for macOS.

-5) and sign the binaries
+5) Wait until the workflow finishes... meanwhile you build and sign the macos binaries...

-- macOS Silicon arch

-6) create a release manually in github (mark it as draft, or pre-release)

-7) add all the signed binaries, SHAs and add some text.

-8) modify the website

-- the download links
-- the version number
+6) Upload the *.dmg, update the description and hit publish!

-9) lastly, the news!
+7) lastly, the news!

 - make an announcement in the `espanso` discord